 Fresnel reflection simulates plastic surfaces, which reflect better at glancing angles.
-See the image below to compare fresnel and standard reflections:
+See the image below to compare Fresnel and metallic reflections:

 Blurred reflection may be really useful for rendering brushed metal and similar materials.
 See the image below:

-The left can has sharp reflection, while the right one has blurred.
-Use the Blur slider to control the level of blur and the Samples parameter to adjust the number of traced rays per sample.
-The more samples traced, the smoother surface you'll get.
+The left can has sharp reflection, while the right one has blurred reflection.
+Use the Roughness parameter to control the level of blur.

-Reflection blur mask helps to make UV-spot surfaces - simply load a grayscale mask having black pixels for glossy areas and white pixels for blurred one, so you can get something like this:
+Roughness mask helps making UV-spot effect — simply load a grayscale mask having black pixels for glossy areas and white pixels for the blurred ones, so you can get something like this:

-Plane at the left has blurred reflection and no mask, while plane at the right has the same reflection and a mask.
+Plane at the left has blurred reflection and black mask, while plane at the right has the same reflection and white mask.